 The PMA shall be the smallest geographic area from which the subject development will compete with similar properties to draw most of its residents.
+It implies that households within the PMA would be willing to move to, or shop for, housing located therein, and that rents, amenities and other aspects of housing would be similar.
 PMA boundaries shall be created by census tracts, school districts, jurisdictions, street names, or other geography forming the boundaries.
 A map of the primary market area and description shall be included.
 IFA will not accept radii primary market areas.

-For proposed PMA's larger than 25,000 households, the market analyst is required to receive IFA approval prior to submission.
-The market study provider should not automatically expand to 25,000 households without justification.
+For proposed PMA's larger than 25,000 households, the market analyst is required to receive IFA approval prior to application submission.